beasleyDOTcom/data-structures-and-algorithms/javascript/challenges/multiBracketValidation/reaadMe.md

 # plan
 When we planned out our solution and developed our whiteboard we didn't realize the implications of the last input output.
 So I tried doing it a different way, but I got kind of lost in the weeds and couldn't find my way out.

+I wonder if regex is the way to go for this while regex.test() is truthy, string.replace(regex) if string.length === 0 return true else return false;